2026 United States attorney general elections

 The 2026 United States attorney general elections will be held on November 3, 2026, to elect the attorneys general of thirty U.S. states, two territories, and one federal district.
 The previous elections for this group of states took place in 2022, while Vermont's attorney general was elected in 2024.

 These elections will take place concurrently with various other federal, state, and local elections.

 Partisan composition

-Going into the election, there are 23 Republican attorney generals and 20 Democratic attorney generals in the United States.
-This class of attorney generals is made up of 16 Democrats and 14 Republicans.
-Democrats are defending 4 attorney generals in states that Donald Trump won in 2024 (Arizona, Michigan, Nevada, and Wisconsin), while there are no states with Republican attorney generals which Kamala Harris won.
+Going into the election, there are 23 Republican attorneys general and 20 Democratic attorneys general in the United States.
+This class of attorneys general is made up of 16 Democrats and 14 Republicans.
+Democrats are defending four attorneys general in states that Donald Trump won in 2024 (Arizona, Michigan, Nevada, and Wisconsin), while there are no states with Republican attorneys general which Kamala Harris won.

 Predictions

+At the start of the election cycle, very few elections were considered competitive, with the vast majority of competitive races coming from Democratic-held offices in presidential battleground states.
+As the election cycle progressed, a number of these elections moved in Democrats' favor, while races in more Republican-leaning states, such as Kansas and Iowa, began to be seen as competitive.

 Several sites and individuals published predictions of competitive seats.
 These predictions looked at factors such as the strength of the incumbent (if the incumbent was running for reelection) and the other candidates, and the state's partisan lean (reflected in part by the state's Cook Partisan Voting Index rating).
 The predictions assigned ratings to each seat, indicating the predicted advantage that a party had in winning that seat.
 Most election predictors used: